Welcome to Part 5 of our Website Traffic Blueprint article series, where we show you how to create an automated web traffic machine using WordPress.

 - User Reviews

-At some point, you may want to consider developing “traffic on demand.”
-You can do this by growing a list or starting your own online community or social network.
+As your business grows, you may want to consider developing “traffic on tap.”
+You can achieve this by building a list or starting your own community.

-With “Traffic On Demand,” your traffic comes from an audience of customers or subscribers – people who already know you and trust you.
-Your influence and credibility can be used to generate new traffic with a single blog post or email broadcast.
+With “Traffic On Demand,” most of your traffic comes from customers or subscribers – people who already like you and trust you.
+Your influence and reputation can be used to generate new traffic with a single post or email broadcast.

-- Encourage visitors to leave comments and start discussions on your site.
+- Encourage commenting and discussions on your site.

 - Add an email training course and encourage people to subscribe.

-Many solutions and WordPress plugins are available that are easy to implement and can help increase your online influence and improve user engagement.
+There are many solutions and WordPress plugins that are easy to implement and can help increase your influence and improve user engagement.
 For example:

 - Contact Forms, Live Chat